 In recent years, clients and counsel seek prompt, cost-effective, less adversarial methods for resolving disputes.

-Of late, nonjudicial methods of dispute resolution has been growing in number.
+Of late, nonjudicial methods of dispute resolution have been growing in number.
 Increasingly, lawyers are serving as mediators and arbitrators in court-annexed and private proceedings, as third-party neutrals for early case evaluations, and in other neutral advisory or decision-making roles.
 Robertson, Johnson, Miller & Williamson works to understand the business objectives of our clients and, in partnership with them, design realistic litigation strategies that accomplish their goals.
 An informed and creative approach to litigation adds value beyond the simple defense or prosecution of claims.
 We pursue conventional trial practices when a trial is necessary or strategically advantageous.
-However, we will turn to alternative dispute resolution (ADR) offering services in mediation, arbitration, conciliation and other means of nonjudicial dispute resolution when it best serves the clients’ goals.
+However, we will turn to alternative dispute resolution (ADR) when it best serves the clients’ goals.
 We believe that successful litigation strategies result from strong working relationships between our trial attorneys and clients.
 We assist clients in selecting an appropriate ADR mechanism and drafting the ADR contract provisions, and we represent clients in the ADR process.
-Our lawyers also serve as neutrals and independent arbitrators and mediators.

 The benefits of alternative dispute resolution.